Curving railway tracks on a gravel bed, captured from a low angle.

-As far as the railway is concerned, Oman is still far behind in development.
-So far, there is only a small 500 meters long railway that brings in Nizwa visitors to the Al Hotta Cave from the ticket booth to the entrance of the cave.
-But this area of the infrastructure in Oman is also in development.
+There are currently hardly any train connections in Oman.
+There is only a small railway line that is about 500 meters long and connects Nizwa the visitors of the Al Hotta Cave from the ticket office to the entrance of the cave.
+However, the expansion of the railway network in Oman is being planned.

-A 2000-kilometer railway network is to be built in Oman over the next few years.
-The first routes have already been drafted and construction started in 2017.
-After the project had been in process for several years, it was put on hold and resumed at the end of 2016.
-For the preparation and planning of the project, an independent railway company, the Oman Rail Company, was specifically founded.
-In order to make use of the knowledge of experts from all over the world, the construction of the railroad network was widely advertised.
-This was not purely just about construction.
-The detailed planning of the individual routes, inspection and approval, procurement and finally the construction itself was also advertised.
-The actual implementation of the overall project is ultimately dependent on the price of oil on the world markets because this has a significant impact on government revenues.
+A 2000-kilometer long railway network is to be established in Oman over the next few years.
+Construction was already able to begin in 2017.
+A dedicated railway company, the Oman Rail Company, was founded for the preparation and planning.
+To leverage the expertise of specialists from around the world, the construction of the railway tracks was put out to tender on a large scale.
+This not only involves the actual construction: Detailed planning of the individual routes, control and acceptance, procurement, and finally the construction itself were also put out to tender.
+The actual implementation of the overall project ultimately depends on the oil price on the world market, as it has a significant influence on government revenue.

 Discover Oman with experts who have called it their home